whirlxd/ThyChatsApp/README.md

-i saw fireships's video made this from it
+made from fireships's video
-WHAT ELSE CAN I SAY?
+i learnt a lot from it such as not to hate react lmao and i also fixed a major bug in the code